annagrotius/IMDB-review-classifier/README.md

 # IMDB-review-classifier

-*This binary classifier for IMDB reviews is made by Anna de Groot and Simos Fousekis as a part of the final assignment for the course Python for Text Analysis, taught at the Vrije Universiteit Amsterdam in the [Humanities Research Master: Linguistics](http://masters.vu.nl/en/programmes/linguistics-research/index.aspx) (track [Human Language Technology](http://www.cltl.nl/teaching/human-language-technology/)).*
+*This binary classifier for IMDB reviews is made by Anna de Groot as a part of the final assignment for the course Python for Text Analysis, taught at the Vrije Universiteit Amsterdam in the [Humanities Research Master: Linguistics](http://masters.vu.nl/en/programmes/linguistics-research/index.aspx) (track [Human Language Technology](http://www.cltl.nl/teaching/human-language-technology/)).*